-In the event the manufacturer discontinues a specialty medication's copay assistance card, the member's cost share will revert back to the benefit design outlined.
+In the event the manufacturer discontinues a specialty medication's copay assistance card, the member's cost share will revert back to the benefit design outlined on page 5.

 Please refer to the EHP Prescription Drug Formulary for a full list of specialty medications included in the Copay Card Assistance Program.
-If you have questions, please contact EHP Pharmacy Management at 216.986.1050, option 4.
+If you have any questions, please contact EHP Pharmacy Management at 216.986.1050, option 4.